MohitChaudhari7/Machine-Learning-Using-Python/README.md

 ## Polynomial Regression

-Code for simple linear regression is in the file "polynomianl_regression.py".In polynomial regression the equation for the model is:
+Code for polynomial regression is in the file "polynomianl_regression.py".In polynomial regression the equation for the model is:
 **y=b<sub>0</sub>+b<sub>1</sub>x<sup>1</sup>+b<sub>2</sub>x<sup>2</sup>........+b<sub>n</sub>x<sup>n</sup>**<br/>here n = degree of the polynomial,x = independent variable,y = dependent variables,b<sub>i</sub> are constants obtained by training the model...where 'i' is a positive integer.
 <br/>Here we will be using "HeightVsAge.csv" dataset which contains the average height at different ages.
 <br/>![polynomial_regression_image](Images/polynomial_regression_train.png) &nbsp; &nbsp; &nbsp;